hsalvesen/Oceans2700/README.md

 ## Constraints and Limitations:
 - Dashes - the Gyroscope is not able to detect dashes.
 Fortunately, the first four letters of the word H-E-I-S-T all only contain dots in Morse code, and the last character is a single dash.

-- Movement - the system cannot be used while the servos are moving, or on a soft surface, as this creates vibrations which are falsely registered as taps.
+- Movement - the system cannot be used while the servos are moving, or on a soft surface, as this creates vibrations that are falsely registered as taps.
 ___

 ## Testing Procedure: